smeehan12/standalone-recast-tutorial/_episodes/02-makinganalysisbase.md

 houses a compiled version of the given branch of Athena that is to be released in that image.

 **Base Layer** ([Link to Repo](https://gitlab.cern.ch/atlas-sit/docker/tree/master/slc6-atlasos)):
-This base layer is build starting from Scientific Linux 6 ([SLC6](http://linux.web.cern.ch/linux/scientific6/)).
+This base layer is built starting from Scientific Linux 6 ([SLC6](http://linux.web.cern.ch/linux/scientific6/)).
 On top of that, a minimal set of components, such as compilers and package managers, are added to allow the subsequent building of the release.

 **Release Layer** ([Link to Repo](https://gitlab.cern.ch/atlas-sit/docker/tree/master/slc6-analysisbase)):
 The release image is based on the base layer described previously.
-In this layer, a given release is installed and the `release_setup.sh` script that you are used to running at this point, is added to allow for the configuration of the release within the image.
+In this layer, a given release is installed and the `release_setup.sh` script that you are used to running at this point is added to allow for the configuration of the release within the image.